tensorwerk/stockroom/docs/quick-start.md

 from pytorch's blitz tutorial here, with few modification to load the data from stockroom instead of torchvision.

 !!! tip "Stockroom is better off with git"
-    Stockroom is designed to be able work without git but git will enable you to track your source code along with machine learning artifacts and data
+    Stockroom is designed to be able work without git.
+However, git will enable you to track your source code along with machine learning artifacts and data.

 ## Build The Model

-We'll build a simple CNN model as given in the pytorch tutorial
+We'll build a simple CNN model as given in the PyTorch tutorial:

 ```python
 import torch.nn as nn